DNSCrypt/dnscrypt-resolvers/v3/public-resolvers.md

 ## cisco-sandbox

-Cisco OpenDNS Sandbox (anycast) - DNS service without filtering
+Cisco OpenDNS Sandbox (anycast)

-dnssec/log/no-filter/ecs 146.112.41.4
+Warning: Doesn't work any more in some countries such as France and Portugal.

 Warning: This server is incompatible with anonymization.

-sdns://AQUAAAAAAAAADDE0Ni4xMTIuNDEuNCC3NRFAIG8iXT4r2CLX_WkeocM8yNZmjQy-BL-rykP7eRsyLmRuc2NyeXB0LWNlcnQub3BlbmRucy5jb20
+sdns://AQEAAAAAAAAADDE0Ni4xMTIuNDEuNCC3NRFAIG8iXT4r2CLX_WkeocM8yNZmjQy-BL-rykP7eRsyLmRuc2NyeXB0LWNlcnQub3BlbmRucy5jb20

 ## cleanbrowsing-adult